In Russia, recovery of damages is a universal remedy available for a wronged party.

 As a general rule, the Civil Code also recognises that there must be fault on the part of the defendant.
 However, the fault is presumed and, therefore, the burden lies with the defendant to satisfy the court that they are not at fault.
 Moreover, in instances provided by the Civil Code, a party that causes the damage is held liable regardless of whether such party is found to be at fault for the breach or not.
-For example, where damage arises from the breach of a commercial contract, the party may only be released from liability in case of force majeure.
+For example, where damage arises from the breach of a commercial contract, the party may only be released from liability in the event of force majeure.

 There is no specific type of evidence required in Russia to prove damage.
 Depending on the complexity of the circumstances of the dispute, the claimant may need to provide expert reports and additional types of evidence to prove the amount of damage.
 In complex disputes, the courts tend to rely on expert evidence.

 As a general rule, unless otherwise provided by law or by contract, there are two main approaches to assessing the date on which damages are calculated, along with a third, less commonly used approach.

 The first approach applies when the party who caused damage voluntarily agrees to compensate the other party.
 Here damages are calculated based on the price of goods or services on the day of voluntary performance.

 The second option applies when the court finds the defendant liable for damages suffered by the claimant.
 Here damages are calculated based on the price of goods and services on the day the claim was submitted to the court.

 There is a third approach the court may apply at its own discretion.
 The court has discretion to calculate damages by taking into account the price of goods and services on the date of the judgment.
 This discretion allows the court the flexibility to render a fair judgment in cases where, for example, prices have fluctuated significantly by the date of judgment.